Zygo/bees/README.md

 * 4.5: hang in the `INO_PATHS` ioctl used by Bees.
 * 4.5: use-after-free in the `FILE_EXTENT_SAME` ioctl used by Bees.
+* 4.6: lost inodes after a rename, crash, and log tree replay (triggered by the fsync() while writing `beescrawl.dat`).
 * 4.7: *slow backref* bug no longer triggers a softlockup panic.
 It still too long to resolve a block address to a root/inode/offset triple.
-* 4.10-rc1: reduced CPU time cost of the LOGICAL_INO ioctl and dedup backref processing in general.
+* 4.10: reduced CPU time cost of the LOGICAL_INO ioctl and dedup backref processing in general.
+* 4.13 integration trees: 053582a7d423 btrfs: add cond_resched() calls
+  when resolving backrefs

-Unfixed kernel bugs (as of 4.5.7) with workarounds in Bees:
+Unfixed kernel bugs (as of 4.11.9) with workarounds in Bees:

 * *slow backrefs* (aka toxic extents): If the number of references to a single shared extent within a single file grows above a few thousand,